Superradiant phase transition in complex networks: Network architectures

 In TABLE I we represent the analytical treatments for the scale-free network characteristics ${\langle}k\rangle$ and $\zeta$ in the limit of large $N$.
 The relevant dependence of ${\langle}k\rangle$ and $\zeta$ on degree exponent $\gamma$ are presented in Fig.~2.
 As clearly seen, both characteristics increase in the anomalous region.
+It is worth noting that within this region of parameter $\gamma$, the effective magnetic field in Eq. \eqref{eff_mag},~\eqref{eff_mag2} may be enormously large even in the limit of $H=0$.
+In other words, the networks in anomalous regime support strong spin-spin interaction.

 On the other hand, in the scale-free and random regions ${\langle}k\rangle$ and $\zeta$ vanish.
 As we show below, these features of the scale-free network parameters play a crucial role in the SR phase transition problem.

+Third, we consider a random (Poissonian) network model that consists of $N$ nodes and $M$ edges, see Fig.~1(c), cf.~\cite{Dorogov1, Barabook}.
+Each edge is included in the network with probability $w$, which is independent from other edges.
+For a very large $N$ and finite ${{\langle}k\rangle}=(N-1)w\simeq Nw$ it is possible to consider the Poisson degree distribution $p(k)$; it is shown in Fig.~1(d) by the magenda curve:

+From Eqs.~\eqref{moments},~\eqref{zeta}, and~\eqref{ER_D1} we deduce that $\zeta=1+{\langle}k\rangle$ in this case.
+Noteworthy, the mean-field approach is valid for the Ising model above the critical point ${\langle}k\rangle=1$, when a large cluster with size $N^{2/3}$ is formed~\cite{Barrat}.

+The estimation of upper ($k_{max}$) and lower ($k_{min}$) natural cutoffs for random networks with the Poisson distribution~\eqref{ER_D1} is discussed in~\cite{Barabook}.
+In particular, we can infer the largest node degree $k_{max}$ of the random network from the numerical solution of $N e^{-{\langle}k\rangle} \frac{{{\langle}k\rangle}^{k_{max}+1}} {(k_{max}+1)!}\approx1$.
+This equation may be obtained from the discrete version of \eqref{Norma}.
+As before we assume that in the random network there exists no more than one node with the degree higher than $k_{max}$.
+Notably, hubs effectively disappear for the random network since the dependence of $k_{max}$ on $N$ is practically negligible.

+For the random networks, that we examine in this work, average degree $\langle{k}\rangle$ belongs to supercritical regime domain $1<\langle{k}\rangle<\textrm{ln(N)}$ that is relevant to a moderate number of nodes (we consider networks with $N=1000$), cf. \cite{Barabook}.
+Physically, such networks possess isolated nodes, see Fig.1(c).
+In this regime we can take $k_{min}\geq0$.